These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and enjoyable.

-Every year I promise myself that I will get organised for Christmas nice and early, and plan a Christmas that is calm, not crazy.
-I don’t always succeed with the early part, but I do have lots of ideas and tips for a calm Christmas, and some great free printable Christmas planners to help you get organised.
+Every year I promise myself that I will get organised for Christmas nice and early, and have a Christmas that is calm, not crazy.
+I don’t always succeed with the early part, but I do have lots of ideas and tips for a calm Christmas, and some great free printable Christmas planner pages to help us all get organised.

 I know how fast the weeks fly by at this time of the year and I know that Christmas has a habit of creeping up on me and stressing me out if I am not careful.
 It doesn’t help that our family also has to fit in twin birthdays, dance concerts, piano concerts, and all the end of the school year stuff in the 6 weeks before Christmas, so this time of year often feels extra crazy!